Swiss-based trade union to inspect Qatar 2022 World Cup sites

-DOHA A global trade union for construction workers that has criticized labor conditions in Qatar will inspect soccer stadiums being built for the 2022 World Cup in the Gulf Arab state.
+DOHA (Reuters) - A global trade union for construction workers that has criticized labor conditions in Qatar will inspect soccer stadiums being built for the 2022 World Cup in the Gulf Arab state.

 The Geneva-based Building and Wood Workers’ International (BWI), whose general secretary in 2015 said Qatar's migrant workers faced conditions akin to "modern-day slavery", will inspect safety on World Cup sites and labor accommodations starting next year, according to a statement by Qatar's 2022 World Cup organizing body.